Mode-5: Personalized Versions

 If a person adopts a particular explanatory account and finds they can apply and use it effectively, then they will often reject looking any deeper and be unwilling to have their outlook adjusted.
 In many cases, the secret to continuing success with their much-loved explanation is the avoidance of situations where the account does not apply or the avoidance of individuals who have come to a slightly different conclusion.

 This recession into a shell would apply to psychoanalytic explanations and other doctrines or change-management tools.
 Academic and think-tank environments, despite their claims, can provide a way to avoid reality altogether.
-They may pursue ideas unhindered by the need to persuade others or to handle the pressures and responsibilities associated with actual change.
+They may pursue ideas unhindered by the need to persuade others or to handle the pressures and responsibilities associated with making actual changes.

 On a mundane level, when a leading figure provides personal backing for an explanation, or an author or reporter clearly believes what they have written, many may be profoundly affected and inclined to go along rather than delve into it for themselves.
 If this is the general or majority view, then there may be no felt need to seek further